 Heather and Nate will assign crews to each of the four yachts, based on resumes we ask you to fill out when you sign up, and the Atwaters will sail as cruise leaders aboard one of the yachts.
 This cruise is open to graduates of Offshore Sailing School and sailors with experience on boats of at least 26’.
 Participants should have Bareboat Cruising Certification or equivalent experience, and those who are chosen by the Atwaters to be “Skipper” and “Navigator” on each boat will need to carry the US Sailing IPC (International Proficiency Certificate) which you can easily get if you have US Sailing Bareboat Cruising Certification.
 Yes, you may participate if you are accompanying a qualified sailor and only have graduated from our Learn to Sail course, but it is not a cruise for beginners.

 MEDICAL AND OTHER QUALIFICATIONS TO CONSIDER

-Like all Colgate Sailing Adventures Flotillas, we ask that all participants attest to the fact that they are able to get around the boat, and in and out of the dinghy from the boat and shore, without help from others.
+Like all Colgate Sailing Adventures Flotillas, we ask that all participants sailing in Mallorca attest to the fact that they are able to get around the boat, and in and out of the dinghy from the boat and shore, without help from others.
 You also must be able and willing to participate in trimming sails, steering, navigating or learning about navigation if you don’t have those skills, and share in the cooking and cleaning up chores.
 The fleet will be doing a lot of stern-to docking and anchoring, as well as picking up moorings in some areas.
 It’s always more fun – and safer – if you know what you are doing, so if you haven’t yet gotten your Bareboat Cruising Certification, Offshore Sailing School has many great Cruising Courses in Florida and the British Virgin Islands you can participate in before this cruise starts.